Fr\'echet barycenters in the Monge-Kantorovich spaces: Fr e chet Frechet barycenters

 \subsection{Consistency of barycenters}

-Let us fix some measure $\mu_0 \in \Prsp{X}$ and consider distributions on $E(\mu_0)$.
+Let us consider distributions on $E_0 = E(\delta_{x_0})$ where $x_0$ is some fixed point in $X$.
 One can define the Monge--Kantorovich distance between them with $J(\cdot, \cdot)$ as a cost function:

-As $E(\mu_0)$ endowed with the topology $\tau_J$ is a Radon space, and $J(\cdot, \cdot)$ as a cost function satisfies Assumption~\ref{asm:general_growth_condition} and other conditions, all the results from section~\ref{sec:MK_space} hold except for those which need Assumption~\ref{asm:loc_compact}.
+As $E_0$ endowed with the topology $\tau_J$ is a Polish space, and $J(\cdot, \cdot)$ as a cost function satisfies Assumption~\ref{asm:general_growth_condition} and other conditions, all the results from section~\ref{sec:topology} hold except for those which need Assumption~\ref{asm:loc_compact}.

 Now let us show that convergence of distributions with respect to $\mathcal{J}(\cdot, \cdot)$ implies the transportation convergence of its barycenters.
-This result is similar to \cite[Theorem~2]{LG-L} in case of the Wasserstein spaces.
-Also, we will obtain the law of large numbers for empirical barycenters proved in~\cite[Theorem~6.1]{B-K} for 2\nobreakdash{-}Wasserstein space and measures with compact support.
+This result is similar to~\cite[Theorem~2]{LeGouicLoubes2015} in case of $p$-Wasserstein spaces.
+Also, we will obtain the law of large numbers for empirical barycenters proved in~\cite[Theorem~6.1]{BigotKlein2015} for the 2\nobreakdash{-}Wasserstein space and measures with compact support.